63Klabs/atlantis-tutorials/tutorials/default-git-branch-workflow.md

 git push
 ```

+When `test` is connected to a pipeline, the pipeline will go through the deploy process and you can test the deployment.

-If changes need to be made, go back to the `dev` branch and make your changes.
+If changes need to be made, go back and check-out the `dev` branch and make your changes.
 When ready, merge changes into `test`.

 ```bash
 git checkout dev